erica-1i/starbucks-site/README.md

 - **CSS3** – styling and responsive layout (media queries)
 - **JavaScript (Vanilla)** – image slider and hamburger menu
 - **GitHub Pages** – hosting and deployment

+---

+## 🚀 Live Demo
+Wbsite will be available at:  https://erica-1i.github.io/starbucks-site/

+---

+### 📝 Notes
+This is a student project created for learning purposes and is not affiliated with Starbucks.